Jasonblalack/zyngapoker/Features.md

 ### Shared Code

 Each project in Jasy is able to share actual Python code with other projects.
 This is conveniently pre-configurd.
 One only has to add a `jasylibrary.py` to the root folder of a project and add the `@share` decorator to methods which should be shared to the outside.
 The exported methods will be part of an object called like the project name in the `jasyscript.py` of the including project.

+### Remote Tasks

+Jasy is able to execute tasks from another project in the local context.